wenkokke/NLQ/data/README.md

 All of the parsing and interpretation is done in plain Haskell, and is described in my thesis.

-Below, another template Haskell script constructs the `main` function, by collecting all functions called 'bwd*' and running them.
+Below, another tempalte Haskell script constructs the `main` function, by collecting all functions called 'bwd*' and running them.
 This assumes each is of these functions type `IO ()`.